- Students fees and finance

 4. The United Kingdom has left the EU; are we still in the Erasmus+ programme?
 Will I get funding in 21/22?

-As you may have seen in the news over the winter break, the UK will not participate in the next Erasmus programme (2021-2027).
-While this is very disappointing news, it does not impact any of our activities that form part of the current Erasmus programme (2014-2020).
+The UK Government has confirmed that it will not participate in the next Erasmus programme (2021-2027).
+This does not impact any of our existing activities that form part of the current Erasmus programme (2014-2020).
 Students from the University of Aberdeen will continue to be eligible for Erasmus funding under our current projects, which run until May 2023.

 5. I’ve heard that students can now get funding through the Turing Scheme.
 Can I learn more?

-Generally speaking, the Turing Scheme is being introduced to replace the UK's participation in the Erasmus Programme.
-The Scheme will be launched in 2021 for an initial funding period of September 2021 to August 2022.
+The UK government has launched the Turing Scheme to replace the UK's participation in the Erasmus Programme.
+The Scheme was launched in 2021 for an initial funding period of September 2021 to August 2022.
+The Univeristy has applied to participate in this scheme and is awaiting a decision on the outcome of this application.
 The Scheme offers funding to UK universities to support outgoing students on study exchange and work placements abroad.
 There is no funding to support incoming students or incoming/outgoing staff under the Scheme, in contrast to the Erasmus Programme.
 You will be able to read more on our web pages at https://www.abdn.ac.uk/study/undergraduate/turing-scheme-5185.php.

 6. I am currently a University of Aberdeen student on exchange.
 My host university has suspended face-to-face teaching.
 What does this mean for my academic studies?

-The University is in close contact with all our students currently studying on exchange in other countries.
+The University is in close contact with all our students currently studying abroad in exchange.
 We are also working with our network of partner institutions to ensure you are receiving the support you need.

 While face-to-face teaching has been suspended at many universities around the world, in most cases, courses have moved online and can be done at a distance.
 Thereby minimising any disruption to your studies.

-If your host university is not offering online courses, please inform the Go Abroad Team so that we can look at alternative ways for you to achieve your required credits.
+If your host university is not offering online courses and you have any concerns about your ongoing studies, please inform the Go Abroad Team so that we can look at alternative ways for you to achieve your required credits.

-If your international exchange was cancelled the study abroad team will have communicated any alternative options to you via your university email address, please contact them with any questions at firstname.lastname@example.org.
+If your international exchange was cancelled the Go Abroad team will have communicated any alternative options to you via your university email address.
+If you have any further questions, please contact them at email@example.com or firstname.lastname@example.org.

 8. I am an Erasmus/Exchange/Study Abroad student intending to come to Aberdeen for the Fall/September semester of 2021.
 What will teaching be like then?